Dwarf Korean Meadow Rue

 Planting & Growing

 Dwarf Korean Meadow Rue will grow to be only 4 inches tall at maturity extending to 6 inches tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 9 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in partial shade to shade.
 It requires an evenly moist well-drained soil for optimal growth.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by division.